DottorBooom/Machine-learning-operations/README.md

 Slides are available [here](Lectures/Lecture_04)

-## Software Engineering: Agile Software Development
+## Software Engineering Agile Software Development

 This lesson will be divided into 2 parts.
 The first part will define the agile method, how it works and what it is used for.
 The second part will show how to use this method in a more advanced way.